omaralezzi/m-job/README.md

 ## Final project goal:

-> the website need to be build as wordpress plugin then it can be used for a wide range of wordpress websites builders.
+> the website need to be useable on desktops and smart phones .